About the existence of sustainable design and the pure illusion of upcycling

-Today, the time which resources need to thrive is in a strong imbalance with the time that we take to use the products which are the results of these resources.
+The time it takes for resources to thrive is today in a strong imbalance with the time we take to use the resulting products.

-It takes over 10.000 years for raw materials to develop.
-However, as they are processed into products, they are only used for a few years or even hours.
-After disposal, the very same products take around 400 years to disappear from our planet.
-In this process, the products are burned using fossil fuels, CO2 emissions are released and piles of rubbish are created.
+Raw materials take over 10.000 years to develop, but are only used in the form of products for a few years or even hours.
+After disposal, the same products also take around 400 years to disappear from our planet.
+The products are burned using fossil fuels, CO2 emissions are released and piles of rubbish are created.

 “Sustainable design begins with the design of objects that are synchronized with the rhythm of nature”

-According to Jan Boelen, products should be circular and flow into the recycling economy.
-Products and raw materials should be reused in a natural way.
+Furthermore, according to Jan Boelen, the products should be circular and flow into the circular economy.
+Products and raw materials should be reused naturally.

-In the matter of consumption, people should place increasing emphasis on a "healthy design" and carry out kind of a health check.
-That means to always reflect whether what we consume, is not only good for ourselves, but also good for our neighborhood, for our city or for the region.
+When it comes to consumption, people should place increasing emphasis on a "healthy design" and carry out a kind of health check.
+That always means reflecting whether what we consume is not only good for ourselves, but also good for our neighborhood, for our city or for the region.

-Such a reflection would result in an increased awareness of the consequences of our consumption and to a change in our behavior.
-For example, switching to public transport or taking the bike.
+Such reflection would lead us to become aware of the consequences of our consumption and to change our behavior.
+For example, switch to public transport or take the bike.
 We would behave and move differently, says Jan Boelen.